Home>Blog>10 Best Ways To Keep Bugs Away From Patio Furniture

 Remove standing water

 If you have standing water in larger containers, such as a pool or a hot tub, make sure to treat the water with chlorine to prevent mosquito breeding.
+This proactive approach not only enhances the enjoyment of your outdoor living spaces but also contributes to the well-being and health safety of everyone around.

 Choose bug-resistant furniture